gnoori/CV/README.md

 # CV
-Mt Personal Website with contact information and resume
+My Personal Website with contact information and resume